Understanding Uterine Fibroid Embolization

 - Significant improvement in patient’s physical and emotional well-being

-Although UFE has a low risk of adverse reactions or complications because it is classified as a surgical procedure, there are still risks involved that you should consider before deciding on whether UFE is right for you.
+Although UFE has a low risk of adverse reactions or complications, there are still risks involved that you should consider before deciding on whether UFE is right for you.

 Some of the most common risks and complications include: